Myzraev/HouseMarr/places/places.md

 ---

 # Places
-This section is dedicated to places (realms, systems, planets, nations, cities, etc.) within the setting.
+This section is dedicated to places (realms, systems, etc.) within the setting.

 WIP